Marjorie Finlay: Death and legacy

 Taylor Swift, her granddaughter, cited Finlay for inspiring her to pursue a career in music.
 The character Swift portrayed in the 2015 music video for "Wildest Dreams" was inspired by Finlay.
 In 2020, Swift released the song "Marjorie" from her ninth studio album Evermore; Swift credited her grandmother with backing vocals which were sampled in the track.
 The lyric video includes photos and videos of Finlay, some of which depict Finlay with a young Swift.
 In 2022, Swift included a photograph of Finlay in the music video for "Anti-Hero".

 When Swift re-recorded her third studio album, Speak Now, she released a vault track (a song not published on the original album) called "Timeless".
 The lyric video included various photos of Finlay and her husband, along with photos of Swift's paternal grandparents, Rose and Archie Dean Swift.

 Swift sang a shortened version of "Marjorie" during The Eras Tour.
-Swifties made it a tradition to turn their phones' flashlights on while Swift sang the song in tribute to Finlay.
-At one show in Nashville, Swifties even held up photographs of Finlay during the song.
+Fans made it a tradition to turn their phones' flashlights on, or hold up photographs of Finlay, while Swift sang the song.